Loisel/colorview2d/README.md

     sudo easy_install --upgrade colorview2d

 Note that numpy can not be installed via the python package index.
 Please install these packages via the package manager that is shipped with your linux distribution.

+If you are considering writing your own mods then installation into the userspace is preferable (access to colorview2d/mods to place the mod file).

+    pip2.7 install --user <username> --upgrade colorview2

 Usage
 -------